robo-code/robocode/naval-robocode-versions.md

 * Now able to use naval-robocode.bat to start Naval Robocode
 * Fixed a few UnitTests that fell short due to a few missing classes

+### Additions
+* The in-game editor can now create a sample ship for you.

 ## Naval Robocode Version 0.9.2 (24-Feb-2015)

 ### Changes